-In marked contrast, in the present case, law school Dean Jeffrey Lehman testified that in some cases race may be a "'determinative" factor in admission to the law school.
+In marked contrast, law school Dean Jeffrey Lehman testified that in some cases race may be a "'determinative'" factor in admission to the law school.
 Grutter, 137 F. Supp.
 2d at 834.
 Indeed, Dean Lehman testified that race is taken into account to the extent necessary to achieve a critical mass and that "a critical mass of minority candidates cannot be admitted unless race is explicitly considered, due to the gap in LSAT scores and UGPA's between minority and non-minority students."
-Id.
-Significantly, the concept of "critical mass" comes into play only in the context of race; there is no "critical mass" goal for those whose life was spent on a farm.
+Id. at 834.

-Justice Powell found that "[a] facial intent to discriminate" was evident in the school's race-preference program.
-Bakke, 438 U.S. at 318.
-However, such an infirmity would not exist in an admissions program where race or ethnic background is simply one element to be weighed fairly against other elements in the selection process.
+Justice Powell found that "a facial intent to discriminate" was evident in the school's race-preference program.
+Bakke, 438 U.S. However, such an infirmity would not exist "in an admissions program where race or ethnic background is simply one element to be weighed fairly against other elements in the selection process."
 Id.
 Justice Powell further noted that the Harvard plan "has not set target quotas for the number of [minorities]."
 In such a program race "may be deemed a 'plus' in a particular applicant's file, yet it does not insulate the individual from comparison with all other candidates for the available seats."
 Bakke, 438 U.S. at 317.
-Here, the law school did in fact set target quotas for favored minorities at the 10-12% level, Grutter, 137 F. Supp.
-2d at 831, and, as noted by Judge Boggs, achieved a remarkably consistent minority admissions level of between 13.5 and 13.7% for the years between 1995 and 1998.
-The uniformity of these statistics demonstrate that the law school's "critical mass" was in fact a strictly observed race quota that violates Justice Powell's holding.
+Here, the law school did in fact set target quotas for minorities at the 10-12% level and, as Judge Boggs' dissent noted, actually exceeded those targets between 1995 and 1998, enrolling a preferred minority percentage ranging from 13.5 to 13.7 percent of the incoming class.
+Grutter, 288 F.3d at 801.
+The uniformity of these statistics demonstrates that the law school's "critical mass" was in fact a strictly observed race quota that violates Justice Powell's holding.